knsqnt/SilverStripe_DeviceDetection/docs/en/index.md

 You can also parse "true" to force the method return true.
 That way you can easily test the mobile version on your desktop.

+Use DeviceClass() to add classes to html elements.
+This will output on of these:

+- mobile phone
+- mobile tablet
+- desktop

 Examples
 --------